jasonsturges/mysql-dotnet-core/README.md

     $ dotnet add package Pomelo.EntityFrameworkCore.MySql --version 2.0.0-rtm-10062

-Or, add the following line to your .csproj `ItemGroup`
+Or, add the following line to your .csproj `ItemGroup`:

     <PackageReference Include="Pomelo.EntityFrameworkCore.MySql" Version="2.0.0-rtm-10062" />

-In your Startup.cs, get rid of these using statements
+In your Startup.cs, remove these using statements:

     // Remove these lines
     using MySQL.Data.EntityFrameworkCore;
     using MySQL.Data.EntityFrameworkCore.Extensions;

-And change the casing of `UseMySQL` to `UseMySql`
+Then, change the casing of `UseMySQL` to `UseMySql`:

 ```
 // This method gets called by the runtime.
 Use this method to add services to the container.